mekkablue/Glyphs-Scripts/README.txt

 Masters
 Copy layer to layer: Copies paths from one Master to another.
 Needs Vanilla.
 Fill up empty layers: Copies paths from one Master to another.
 But only if target master is empty.
 Needs Vanilla.
+Find and Replace in Layer Names: Replaces text in all layer names (except Master layers) of selected glyphs.
+Useful if you use the bracket trick in many glyphs.
+Needs Vanilla.

 Metrics
 Center glyphs: centers all selected glyphs inside their width, so that LSB=RSB.